sam-mg/QuantumQuest-Qonnect/Fundamentals/Debugging Refresher/Level - 5.md

 We can think of our analysis as a program which injests the target to be analyzed as data.
 As the saying goes, code is data and data is code.

-While using gdb interactively as we've done with the past levels is incredibly powerful, another powerful tool is gdb scripting.
+While using gdb interactively as we have done with the past levels is incredibly powerful, another powerful tool is gdb scripting.
 By scripting gdb, you can very quickly create a custom-tailored program analysis tool.
 If you know how to interact with gdb, you already know how to write a gdb script--the syntax is exactly the same.
 You can write your commands to some file, for example `x.gdb`, and then launch gdb using the flag `-x <PATH_TO_SCRIPT>`.